 \subsection{Gradient-based Attack}

-Gradient-based Distributional Attack (GBDA) \cite{guo2021gradientbased} uses the Gumbel-Softmax approximation technique to make the adversarial loss optimization differentiable while using BERTScore and perplexity to enhance perceptibility and fluency.
-HotFlip \cite{ebrahimi2018hotflip} maps text operations into vector space and measures the loss derivatives with respect to these vectors.
-AutoPrompt \cite{shin2020autoprompt} uses a gradient-based search strategy to find the most effective prompt templates for different task sets.
-Autoregressive stochastic coordinate ascent (ARCA) \cite{jones2023automatically} considers a broader optimization problem to find input-output pairs that match a specific pattern of behaviour.
-Wallace et al. \cite{wallace2021universal} propose a gradient-guided search of markers to find short sequences, with 1 marker for classification and 4 additional markers for generation, called universal adversarial trigger (UAT), to trigger the model to produce a specific prediction.
-However, most of the widely used LLMs are not open source, so gradient-based white-box attacks are not suitable for these large language models.
-Our work belongs to the black-box attack method.
+Gradient-based distribution attack (GBDA) \cite{guo2021gradientbased} used Gumbel-Softmax approximation to make adversarial loss optimization differentiable on the one hand, and also uses BERTScore and perplexity to enhance perceptibility and fluency on the other hand.
+HotFlip \cite{ebrahimi2018hotflip} mapped text operations to vector space and calculated the derivative of the loss based on these vectors.
+Based on different tasks, AutoPrompt \cite{shin2020autoprompt} used a gradient-based search strategy to find the most suitable prompt template for them.
+Autoregressive random coordinate ascent (ARCA) \cite{jones2023automatically} searched for input-output pairs that match specific behavioral patterns under the broader optimization problem framework.
+Wallace et al. \cite{wallace2021universal} proposed a gradient-guided token search method for searching for 5 tokens for short sequences, 1 for classification and 4 for generation, called universal adversarial triggers (UAT), which are used to trigger the model to produce specific predictions.
+However, gradient-based white-box attacks are not suitable for widely used closed-source large language models.